Skip to content Skip to navigation

 As part of the Federal Depository Library Program, the UC Merced Library is a congressionally designated depository for U.S. government publications.
 The library is the first fully electronic Federal Depository Library.

-Electronic federal government documents are accessible through the library catalog, and many online California state documents are also available through the library catalog.
+Electronic federal government documents, and many online California state documents, are accessible through UC Library Search.

 Key Resources